arcilli/investsuite-api-docs/docs/common_scenarios/synchronize_portfolios.md

 ### 1. Buy transactions

-A buy transaction describes the properties a buy order.
+A buy transaction describes the properties of a buy order.
 It consists of two movements: one describing the instrument to be purchased, the other the amount to be transferred from the cash account to buy the instrument.

 === "Request"